New Year’s Day: Why January 1st?

 What day people celebrate the beginning of the new year depends on their religion and their politics.

-It may appear obvious to many in modern times that January 1 marks the start of a new year.
+It may seem obvious that January 1 marks the start of a new year.
 But how about January 14, February 5, April 13, August 30, September 29, and March 7?
 These dates may appear to have nothing in common, but each one marks the beginning of a new year somewhere around the world.

-During the Middle Ages, the date of the New Year varied according to region and religious practice.
-In some areas, it was celebrated on March 25, Lady Day, which memorializes the Virgin Mary.
-Elsewhere in Europe, the New Year was on December 25 as a joint holiday with Christmas.
+During the Middle Ages, the date of the New Year varied according to different regions and religious practices.
+In some areas, it was celebrated on March 25, Lady Day, which is a memorial to the Mary, the mother of Jesus.
+In other areas of Europe, the New Year was on December 25 as a joint holiday with Christmas.
 Easter was another common New Year date.

 The New Gregorian Calendar

-Political intrigue, culture, and spiritual beliefs have as much influence as the natural cycle of the Earth on the marking of time.
-The French revolutionaries invented their own calendar in the 1700s mark the beginning of the Republican Age, although it was later abandoned.
+Politics, culture, and spiritual beliefs still influence how we keep time.
+The French revolutionaries invented their own calendar in the 1700s to mark the beginning of their new Republican Age, but it was later abandoned.
 Russia finally adopted the Gregorian calendar in 1918, following the Soviet Revolution.
 Orthodox churches still use the Julian calendar – which is now 13 days removed from the Gregorian calendar.
-Other societies across the world continue to observe their own systems, if only for the sake of tradition.
+Other societies across the world continue to observe their own systems, for the sake of tradition.